 Do you enjoy a daily Easter egg hunt?
 If so, this might not be a disadvantage!
 When chickens free range for much of the day, they could decide to lay their eggs in a number of cozy corners around the yard rather than return to the coop nest boxes.

-Chicken poop – everywhere.
 If your chickens are given unrestricted access to your yard all day long you can expect to find poop everywhere.
 On your deck.
 On your lawn chairs.
 In your garden.
-On your welcome mat.
+All over your welcome mat.
 On your kid’s swingset.
 On your grill cover.
 If they can get to it, they will poop on.
 No one likes stepping in poop while walking in the yard and you don’t want to track that back into your house.
+If you want to let your birds free range, I would suggest you section your yard with wire fencing for a chicken area & human area.

 Advantages of free ranging

-Less fighting.
 When your chickens are confined, they get bored.
-When they get bored, they tend to pick on each other.
+Bored chickens tend to pick on each other.
 When confined there are only so many places the bullied chicken can run & hide to.
 You will find free range chickens make for a more harmonious flock.

 Free range chickens require less feed.
 While they are out all day browsing on grass, grubs, worms & weeds they are fulfilling a large portion of a healthy, natural diet.
 While quality feed should always be offered, foraging time will cut down on the amount of feed they will need.

-Less mites & lice.
-One of the most effective ways chickens combat external parasites like mites & lice is by dust bathing.
+One of the most effective ways chickens combat external parasites is by dust bathing.
 Yes, you can set up a dust bath in the run, but chickens seem to really enjoy picking out their own locations.
 Free range chickens also have more space to dust bath so it can truly be the social activity it was meant to be.
 Click here to read more about dust bathing.
 Click here to read more about mites & lice